isomerpages/sfa-foodsecurity/index.md

       background: /images/coverphoto2.png
   - infopic:
       title: OUR FOOD FUTURE
-      description: TO LOOK LIKE? (video on right)
+      description: TO BE? (video on right)
       alt: Image alt text
       image: /images/coverphoto.png
       subtitle: how do you envision